abdulhannanali/micro-kudos/idea.md

 - DELETE
 - PUT

-#### More data support

-More advanced features to be used can include

 #### Authentication support
 Connecting with a database, and reading the authentication tokens from the database, in order to only accept the requests if authenticated.